stonepros/stone/README.md

 the `-j` option to use more threads.
 Something like `make -j$(nproc)` would be a good start.

-This assumes you make your build dir a subdirectory of the ceph.git checkout.
+This assumes you make your build dir a subdirectory of the stone.git checkout.
 If you put it elsewhere, just point `CEPH_GIT_DIR`to the correct path to the checkout.
 Any additional CMake args can be specified setting ARGS before invoking do_cmake.
 See [cmake options](#cmake-options)